Designing a car rental app

 Through this affinity mapping, I identified that while the overall booking flow is smooth, users struggle with technical industry jargon and high text density.

-Key opportunities for improvement include enhancing pricing transparency through clear, itemized cost breakdownsleveraging high-quality imagery to build user trust, reducing unnecessary text, and simplifying the interface to make the booking process as easy and intuitive as possible.
+Opportunities for improvement include enhancing pricing transparency through clear, itemized cost breakdowns leveraging high-quality imagery to build user trust, reducing unnecessary text, and simplifying the interface to make the booking process as easy and intuitive as possible.

 Users feel overwhelmed by "information-heavy" pages and lose confidence when faced with ambiguous rental terminology and hidden costs.